-BOOK SELECTIONS AND JOURNAL ARTICLES Book selections and all journal articles will be available on the Quercus course website, under "Modules."
-You should also purchase Zerubavel's Social Mindscapes at the University of Toronto Bookstore, 214 College St.
+BOOK SELECTIONS AND JOURNAL ARTICLES Book selections and all journal articles will be available on the Quercus course website, under "Course Materials."

 Students are solely responsible for obtaining and reading all required materials before class.
 Please give yourself enough time to deal with any problems or delays accessing the readings that may arise so you can be sure to come to class prepared to discuss the materials.
 Problems accessing readings (online readings or the book) will not excuse failure to demonstrate having done the required readings.